Jasha10/farmbot/README.md

 See [INSTALL.md](INSTALL.md) and [USAGE.md](USAGE.md) to get started.

 ## Vision & Goals:
-I spend lots of time updating dependencies -- both locally installed tools and dependency pins on software projects.
+As a developer, I spend lots of time manually doing things that could theoretically be automated -- updating versions of dependencies (both locally installed tools and dependency pins on software projects), maintaining my symlink farm (a la GNU stow), and keeping my dotfiles in sync across various shells and platforms (I want the same aliases defined in bash, zsh, and nushell, with variations for linux/mac/windows).

-Keeping these up to date improves developer quality of life.
-I also spend time fiddling with symlinks a la GNU stow / tuckr / yadam -- moving files into my local "dotfiles" repository, creating symlinks to those dotfiles on the local machine, and making sure those symlinks stay up to date.
+Automating these tasks requires either a really smart AI (we're not there yet) or a pretty-smart knowledge graph (which has been theoretically possible for decades).

 ## Goals:
 I want to create a monolithic automation framework that will run on my local machine.
 It will be data driven (probably backed by postgres or sqlite), written primarily in rust, and will run in the background to detect when actions should be taken.
 I hope to create command line tools and a GUI for viewing and modifiying the bot's behavior.